nextcloud-releases/integration_pexip/README.md

 ### Admin settings

-There is a "Connected accounts" **admin** settings section to set your Pexip URL.
+There is a "Connected accounts" **admin** settings section to set your Pexip base URL.
 More instructions about configuration steps on the Pexip side can be found in this Nextcloud settings section.